Authentication

 • Logout URLs: Specifies one or more URLs for BarTender Cloud to redirect to after the user signs out of the web application.

 • Allowed Origins (CORS): Specifies one or more URLs that can make JavaScript requests to the API.
+These URLs are typically used with cross-origin resource sharing (CORS).

 4. Click Register.
 The dialog closes, and your newly registered web application is listed on the BarTender Cloud API property page.

-ClosedTo view the application ID and secret
+ClosedTo view and copy the application ID or secret

 3. Click Close.